madetech/blog/posts/when_to_fold_em.md

 Some years ago, I worked as part of a development team on a project to upgrade a tangled legacy system managing a company’s payment systems.
 Two months in, and we had very little to show for it - pages of diagrams that looked like spiderwebs, a few outages caused by failed attempts to untangle the pile, and a rising level of frustration.

 That company had spent thousands of pounds, not to mention missed out on a bunch of other opportunities - and not got a good return on that investment.
-Stakeholders weren’t any happier than we were, and it was time to decide what to do next.
+Stakeholders weren’t any happier than we were, and so we talked about what to do next:

 > We’ve learned some things about what we’re trying to tackle here.
 Let’s give it another couple of months and see if we can make any progress.

 Of course, a month later, nothing had changed - it was the same team, with the same tools, and the same level of support.
+But we didn't look at how to make it better.
+Instead, we talked about "not giving up":

 > We’ve already sunk so much money into this.
 We can’t throw that away now.
 Let’s keep fighting!